 One of the prime questions that irk every candidate is what skills the recruiter is looking for in them.
 More often than not, most job descriptions explicitly state the hard skills and experience required for the concerned position.
 However, the soft skills they are looking for are not clearly expressed most of the times.

 Yet, “94% of recruiting professionals believe that an employee with stronger soft skills has a better chance of being promoted to a leadership position than an employee with more years of experience but weaker soft skills.“, according to a study by iCIMS Hiring Insights.

 And as a result, the former category becomes a preferred choice for recruiters.

-We recently asked the leaders from some leading tech- startups to know directly from the horse’s mouth about the skills that startups are looking for in a candidate.
+We recently asked the leaders from some leading tech- startups to know directly from the horse’s mouth about skills that startups look for in a candidate.
 While most agreed that knowledge of the technical skills required for the job is a must-have, they also pointed out these soft-skills that they look out for.

 Problem-solving is the most sought after soft-skill by recruiting professionals.
 The same iCIMS Hiring Insights study revealed that 69% of the professionals valued problem-solving the most in the candidates.